 Relevance of the Factors influencing Intensity of Competition

 Assessing the intensity of competition in an industry is the most important step in the 5 Forces of Porter Model Analysis.
 This model analyses the competitive structure in an industry.
 For that, it is of course highly relevant to reveal the intensity of rivalry.
-To do that, all factors influencing intensity of competition should be taken into consideration.
+To do that, all factors influencing the intensity of competition should be taken into consideration.

 Concentration of the Industry